The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Where is the potion?

   * Optimally, we would prefer not to use a potion in the opener but we will have to based on certain fight timings or mechanics.
 I will go more into the potion windows below.
-  * If you need to use a potion, you can use either 3s on pre-pull or weave it late after the first Soul Slice.
+  * If you need to use a potion, you can use it after the second Soul Slice.
+If you do this it will catch your third Soul Slice the proceeding Unveiled Action and Gibbet or Gallows.

-    * Alternatively if you are able to double weave Arcane Circle and Potion without clipping your GCD it is possible to Shadow of Death twice at the start of the rotation and Arcane Circle + Potion after the second Shadow of Death.
-This will trade a Shadow of Death in potion for an Infernal Slice but will further delay damage into some raid buffs, which generally is a healthy trade.
 * Why is Gluttony so late?

   * Moving it late means it captures more buffs at their tail end.
 Using it early may have us using it before buffs; using it later will get it and its Reaver spenders into more buffs.